What do the drone regulations in Norway actually say? (Complete guide 2025)

 Time investment: 2-3 hours total (course + exam).

-With an A1/A3 competence certificate, you can:
+With the A1/A3 certificate of competence, you can:

-In A1 category (near people):
+In A1 category (close to people):

 Fly C0 drones over people (but not over crowds)